Choosing a UX Strategy that suits you and your users: Agile Vs Lean UX

 The good, the bad and the lean

 Some say that Lean UX is perhaps too lean.
 To arrive at what is truly valuable to the consumer, we need to overproduce and throw stuff away—we know this.
 We learn about our users from “waste”.
-But, if you have an idea to test and you want to (potentially) ‘fail fast’ and succeed sooner without over-committing, and are able to iterate through multiple versions, then Lean UX could be your saving grace.
+But, if you have an idea to test and you want to ‘fail fast’ and succeed sooner, then Lean UX could be UX strategy.

 The latest & greatest: ‘lean agile’